jaenrig-ifx/micropython/docs/psoc6/installation.rst

 This will seamlessly take care of the following:

-* Install all required software to install MicroPython
+* Install all required software to work with MicroPython
 * Deploy the latest version of MicroPython PSoC6 firmware on your board
 * Launch Arduino Lab MicroPython IDE